 Cronos is a highly speculative play.
-Much of the value of the investment lies in the United States legalizing cannabis for adult use over the next few years.
-However, should this take place, the potential for gains is hard to ignore, making Cronos one of the top stocks in the cannabis market and one that’s well worth watching.
+Much of the value of the investment lies in the United States legalizing cannabis for adult use over the next few years, a promising prospect considering the results of the 2020 election season.
+Should this take place, the potential for gains is hard to ignore, making Cronos one of the top stocks in the cannabis market and one that’s well worth watching.

 3. Canopy Growth Corporation (NYSE: CGC)

 Canopy Growth Corporation has quickly made a name for itself.
 The company is among the top three cannabis companies in the world by market cap and has become the largest cannabis producer in Canada.
 That’s nothing to shake a stick at.